slowernews/wisdom-tldr/chapters/chapter_appendix.md

 chef invents based on ingredents, cook follows a recipe an artist normally is an egocentric, free and creative person.

-> *'Every act of creation starts with the act of destruction. -- Pablo Picasso' -->
+-->